What is new in Tekla PowerFab?

 - Also the import function, the TME plugin, has been updated: We added intelligence that can automatically organize different types of drawings in their own folders, helping Project Managers in their daily work.

-You mentioned the mobile tool used in the shop and at site - how has Tekla EPM Go evolved?
+You mentioned the mobile tool used in the shop and at the site - how has Tekla EPM Go evolved?

 - As said, the main thing that we improved this time is the Drawings area.
 Using Tekla EPM settings, you can now control what drawings are included on the Tekla EPM Go screen.
-And you can do this on user group level, for instance, site workers will get different fields than the shopfloor workers, or you can even customize the fields at a single user level.
+And you can do this on a user group level, for instance, site workers will get different fields than the shopfloor workers, or you can even customize the fields at a single user level.